armakuni/learning-hours/mutation-testing/01-what-is-a-mutant.md

 ## Learning Goals
   - Understand what Mutation Testing can show us about our tests
   - Experiencing using Mutation Testing to discover simple bugs in our code
+  - Understanding the types of mutations that can be made by a Mutation Testing Framework
+  - Understanding the importance of testing edge cases

 ## Session Outline
   - **10 min connect**: How do you judge test quality?